Tony Tubbs: Early years

 Tubbs made his professional debut on June 14, 1980, with a first-round knockout of Bruce Scott.
 After 11 fights, he fought fellow undefeated prospect Clarence Hill on August 7, 1982 and won by a ten-round unanimous decision.
 After out-pointing Jimmy Young (who had defeated George Foreman) on April 10, 1983, he was signed by Don King and began rising up the rankings while appearing on several King undercards.
-On March 15, 1985, he faced future WBA Heavyweight Champ James "Bonecrusher" Smith in a WBA title eliminator.
-Tubbs won by a unanimous decision, taking his record to 20-0 (15 knockouts).
+On March 15, 1985, he faced future WBA heavyweight champion James "Bonecrusher" Smith in a WBA title eliminator.
+Tubbs won by a unanimous decision, taking his record to 20–0 (15 KOs).

 World heavyweight title fights

-On April 29, 1985, Tubbs challenged Greg Page for the WBA Heavyweight Championship.
+On April 29, 1985, Tubbs challenged Greg Page for the WBA heavyweight world title.
 Page and Tubbs fought seven times as amateurs, with Page winning six of them, but for their only meeting as professionals, Tubbs won by a fifteen-round unanimous decision.
-On January 17, 1986, Tubbs made his first title defense against former WBC Heavyweight Champion Tim Witherspoon.
+On January 17, 1986, Tubbs made his first title defense against former WBC heavyweight champion Tim Witherspoon.
 Tubbs weighed-in at 244 lbs, 15 more than he weighed for the Page fight, and lost the title by a fifteen-round majority decision.

 Tubbs and Witherspoon had a rematch scheduled for December 12, 1986, but Tubbs pulled out of the fight and was replaced by Bonecrusher Smith, who knocked Witherspoon out in the first round.
 Tubbs said he had an injured shoulder, but promoter Don King accused Tubbs of trying to get more money.
-On March 21, 1988, Tubbs challenged Mike Tyson for the Undisputed World Heavyweight Championship; after out-boxing Tyson in the first round, Tubbs was knocked out in the second.
+On March 21, 1988, Tubbs challenged Mike Tyson for the undisputed world heavyweight championship; after out-boxing Tyson in the first round, Tubbs was knocked out in the second.

 On November 21, 1989, Tubbs out-pointed top contender Orlin Norris, winning the North American Boxing Federation title.
-However, Tubbs tested positive for cocaine.
-Tubbs was stripped of the title and the victory was changed to a "no contest".
+However, Tubbs failed two post-fight drugs tests, testing positive for cocaine.
+Tubbs was stripped of the title and the victory was changed to a no contest.

-On April 20, 1991, a 34-year-old Tubbs lost a controversial ten-round decision to future Undisputed World Heavyweight Champion, Riddick Bowe.
+On April 20, 1991, a 34-year-old Tubbs lost a highly controversial ten-round decision to future undisputed world heavyweight Champion, Riddick Bowe.
 The general consensus in the media was that Tubbs had easily outboxed Bowe.
 On August 8, 1992, Tubbs was upset by Lionel Butler in a first-round knockout.
-Tubbs came back to out-point future WBA Heavyweight Champion Bruce Seldon, knocking him down in the 1st round, and the undefeated Alexander Zolkin, but then suffered another first-round knockout—this one to clubfighter Jimmy Ellis.
+Tubbs came back to out-point future WBA heavyweight champion Bruce Seldon, knocking him down in the 1st round, and beating undefeated Alexander Zolkin by unanimous decision, but then suffered another first-round knockout—this one to clubfighter Jimmy Ellis.

 People's Choice Heavyweight Tournament

 In December 1993, Tubbs took part in the one-night People's Choice Heavyweight Tournament in Bay Saint Louis, Mississippi.
-He knocked out Willie Jackson in the first round and won three-round decisions over 1984 Olympic Gold Medalist Tyrell Biggs, Jose Ribalta, and Daniel Dăncuţă to win the tournament.
+He knocked out Willie Jackson in the first round and won three-round decisions over 1984 Olympic gold medalist Tyrell Biggs, Jose Ribalta, and Daniel Dăncuţă to win the tournament.
 Depending on pay-per-view revenue, he had a chance to win $1 million.
 He was paid $170,000.